 RULE 8-6.
 INTRODUCTIONS.
 No persons shall be introduced individually in the galleries, except that a member of the Senate may introduce family members.
-It shall also
+It shall also be permissible to introduce officials from other states and countries or other persons approved in advance by the Majority Floor Leader.

 RULE 8-7.
 PRIVILEGES OF THE FLOOR.
-A. No person shall be permitted in the Senate chamber or the lobbies at the front or rear of the chamber during the daily sessions of the Senate except:

-1. Members, the Secretary of the Senate and former members of the Senate;

-2. Employees of the Senate designated by the President Pro Tempore;

-3. Members of the House of Representatives;
+- A. No person shall be permitted in the Senate chamber or the lobbies at the front or rear of the chamber during the daily sessions of the Senate except: - 1.
+Members, the Secretary of the Senate and former members of the Senate; - 2.
+Employees of the Senate designated by the President Pro Tempore; - 3.
+Members of the House of Representatives;

-4. The Governor and Lieutenant Governor and former Governors and former Lieutenant Governors;

-5. Spouses, children and grandchildren of members of the Senate; and

-6. Any person who is permitted on the floor by a majority vote of those present.

-B. Provided, however, that the above privileges shall exclude any person registered as a lobbyist as provided by law.

-C. All persons permitted in the Senate chamber during the daily sessions of the Senate shall conduct themselves in accordance with the provisions of Rule 5-5.

-D. No person other than those specified in this rule shall be permitted in the Senate Lounge, unless accompanied by a member of the Senate.

-E. Notwithstanding the provisions of subsection A of this rule, the Majority Floor Leader may prohibit any person other than a member of the Senate from entering the Senate chamber or the lobbies at the front or rear of the chamber during the daily sessions of the Senate.
+- 4. The Governor and Lieutenant Governor and former Governors and former Lieutenant Governors: - 5.
+Spouses, children and grandchildren of members of the Senate; and - 6.
+Any person who is permitted on the floor by a majority vote of those present. - B. Provided, however, that the above privileges shall exclude any person registered as a lobbyist as provided by law. - C. All persons permitted in the Senate chamber during the daily sessions of the Senate shall conduct themselves in accordance with the provisions of Rule 5-5. - D. No person other than those specified in this rule shall be permitted in the Senate Lounge, unless accompanied by a member of the Senate. - E. Notwithstanding the provisions of subsection A of this rule, the Majority Floor Leader may prohibit any person other than a member of the Senate from entering the Senate chamber or the lobbies at the front or rear of the chamber during the daily sessions of the Senate.